pydanny/pydanny.github.com/posts/2012-05-11-css-hacking.rst

 .. _Pelican: http://pelican.readthedocs.org/

 I didn't have time to cook up a full Pelican theme, so instead I just hacked the local CSS files.
-What I did was a hack, and next week when I have time I'll do a proper Pelican theme.
+The problem with this hack is that every time I regenerate the blog I have to copy the right CSS files into place.
+So next week when I have time I'll do a proper Pelican theme.

 In the meantime, enjoy!